Tomptez/bibfilter/Readme.md

     cp example.env .env
     nano .env

-Note: to open bash in Windows close the cmd window and type "bash" into the start icon.
-Then make sure to navigate to the bibfilter folder, e.g. by typing

-    cd C:\bibfilter

 You can change `DATABASE_URL`, so that `postgres` is your PostgreSQL username (postgres is the standard user which you can keep) and `mypassword` with the password that you chose for that user during the install.